• Skip to primary navigation

 This will also keep well and develop delicious flavour if covered well and refrigerated or up to the three days.

-A few hours before you are ready to serve it, make the merenge (meringue).
+• A few hours before you are ready to serve the pie or up to 12 hours before, make the merenge (meringue).

 • Make one quantity of my Italian Meringue recipe.